-Item responses are assessed by considering the Criteria Item requirements; your key business factors presented in your Organisational Profile; and the maturity of your approaches, breadth of their deployment, and strength of your improvement process and results relative to the Scoring System.
-Refer to the Scoring System information on page 52.
+Item responses are assessed by considering the Criteria item requirements; your key business factors presented in your Organisational Profile; and the maturity of your approaches, breadth of their deployment, and strength of your improvement process and results relative to the scoring system.
+Refer to the scoring system information on pages 48-49.